saschaleib/dokuwiki-plugin-adhoctags/README.md

 - `:lang` – a colon (`:`), followed by a valid [BCP47](https://www.rfc-editor.org/info/bcp47) language code.
 Examples: `:en`, `:fr-CH`, `:grc-Latn`, etc. See also: “[Declaring language in HTML](https://www.w3.org/International/questions/qa-html-language-declarations)”.

   Note: this will also set the HTML `dir` attribute: either by setting a language code that has a default RTL script, or by appending a script tag that refers to a RTL script (e.g. `Arab` or `Hebr`).
+The resulting text direction can still be overriden by the `[dir=…]` attribute (see below)

 - `"Title text"` – A string that is enclosed in double quotes will be rendered as `title`.

-- Testing: `&datetime` – an ampersand (`&`), followed by a valid date and/or time, or period specification.
-Examples: `&2022-12-24T18:00` ([more examples](https://www.w3schools.com/Tags/att_time_datetime.asp)). (note: this might be changed in one of the comming releases).

-  Note: This attribute is only valid for `<time>` elements.

-  Note2: for technical reasons, there can be no spaces in this attribute.
-Please use one of the formats that do not include a space.

-- `classname` – anything that does not match the criteria above will be treated as a class name.
+- `classname` – anything that does matches a valid CSS class name (and none of the other formats) will be treated as a class name.

+- `[name=value]` – extended format for all other allowed attributes.
+For example, `[style=color:red]`, or `[dir=ltr]` to override the text direction set by the `:lang` attribute, etc.

 Generally, attributes can appear in any order and are always optional!